JensenNick/huawei_solar_pees/README.md

 The *"Huawei Solar PEES package"* now include the [huawei_solar_input.yaml](packages/huawei_solar_input.yaml) file, and as the name suggests, this file contain sensors to be used for user specific input.

 You should not edit file *"huawei_solar_input.yaml"* file.
 All user specific inputs are done via Lovelace / the GUI.
 The *"Huawei Solar PEES package"* also include the [huawei_solar_input_card.md](packages/huawei_solar_input_card.md) file.
-This file contain the code for the *"Huawei Solar PEES - Input Card"* for Lovelace / Home Assistant Dashboards.
-Here is a step by step instruction on how to "install" the "input card".
+This file contain the code an "input card" for Lovelace / the Home Assistant Dashboards.
+Here is a step by step instruction on how to set up the "input card".

 * **Create a new dashboard** (optional) in Home Assistant e.g. named "Solar PV".
 * **Create a new view** (optional) in the new dashboard e.g. named "Input"